The Exponential of Skew-Symmetric Matrices: A Nearby Inverse and Efficient Computation of Derivatives: Preliminaries and Notation

+The integer $n$ refers to the dimension of $A\in\skewm_n$.
+The integers $m$ and $k$ are determined by taking the floor and ceiling of $n/2$

-By grouping conjugate pairs of eigenvalues in $A\in\skewm_n$ appropriately, both the exponential $\exp(A)$ and the differentiation $\dexpof{A}[X]$ can be expressed in terms of blocks of size two, which are denoted by the squared brackets in Definition~\ref{def:block-partition}.
+By grouping conjugate pairs of eigenvalues in $A\in\skewm_n$ appropriately, both the exponential $\exp(A)$ and the differentiation $\dexpof{A}[X]$ can be expressed in terms of blocks of size two, which are denoted by the squared brackets as follows.